dannymagnus/CI_MS2_Space-Trek/README.md

 3. As a first time user I want to be able to interactively increase my knowledge about space and the solar system.
 4. As a first time user I want to be able to play a test my knowledge quiz
 5. As a first time user, I want be able to add a username and shipname so that my experience will be personalised.
-6. As a first time user, I want to be able to contact the business if I have any initial queries easily.
+6. As a first time user, As a user I want to be able to select an answer to the multiple choice question and get feedback on whether I am correct.
 7. As a first time user, I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.
 8. As a first time user, I want to be able to navigate back through the site structure in case of page not found without using the browser back button.